 There is no being named the "angel of death" in the Bible.
 Those who believe in an angel of death typically point to three passages.
 First, there is the claim that Exodus 11:4-5 speaks of an angel of death: "About midnight I will go out in the midst of Egypt, and every firstborn in the land of Egypt shall die, from the firstborn of Pharaoh who sits on his throne, even to the firstborn of the slave girl who is behind the handmill, and all the firstborn of the cattle."
+Exodus 12:23 says, "For the LORD will pass through to strike the Egyptians, and when he sees the blood on the lintel and on the two doorposts, the LORD will pass over the door and will not allow the destroyer to enter your houses to strike you."
 This foreboding is soon fulfilled: "At midnight the LORD struck down all the firstborn in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the captive who was in the dungeon, and all the firstborn of the livestock" (Exodus 12:29).

-However, there is no angel mentioned in the above verses.
-It is the LORD performs this judgment, not an angel.
+The "destroyer" could be an angel carrying out God's judgment.
+However, it is clear it is the LORD who performs this judgment.
 Exodus 11:4 says, "I will go out."
+Exodus 12:23 says "the LORD will pass through" and "the LORD will pass over."
 Exodus 12:29 says, "The LORD stuck down."

 A second passage that some use to support the idea of an angel of death is 2 Kings 19:35, "And that night the angel of the LORD went out and struck down 185,000 in the camp of the Assyrians.
 And when people arose early in the morning, behold, these were all dead bodies."
 The "angel of the LORD" performs this act, not an "angel of death."